-4. MICRO ANALYSIS
+4. MACRO ANALYSIS

 This section of the Stormwater Drainage Study for the proposed development is provided to evaluate the Proposed Conditions hydrology for the project.
-As in the Existing Conditions analysis, the overall modeled stormwater drainage area for the Micro Study encompasses approximately 602 acres, including 74 acres within the proposed development site.
+As in the Existing Conditions analysis, the overall modeled stormwater drainage area for the Macro Study encompasses approximately 602 acres, including 74 acres within the proposed development site.
 Due to a diversion of approximately 0.20 acres from adjacent tributary areas, the overall drainage area is slightly increased to approximately 602.42 acres in the Macro Study.
-The following two subsections will provide the Proposed Conditions analysis for the Micro- and Macro- analyses.
-As previously stated, this section will analyze and review the final micro and macro conditions for subareas A,B, and C which includes the Aria, Discovery Park Phase 1, Discovery Park Phase 2, and the Multi-Family Residential developments.
-Subareas D through I are part of future Discovery Park developments, which will be further reviewed and analyzed with future Micro stormwater studies as those layouts and designs are further refined and submitted for city review and approval.
+The following sub-section will provide the Proposed Conditions analysis for the Macro- analysis.
+As previously stated, this section will analyze and review the final macro conditions for subareas A, B, and C which includes the Aria, Discovery Park Phase 1, Discovery Park Phase 2, and the Multi-Family Residential developments.
+Subareas D through I are part of future Discovery Park developments, which will be further reviewed and analyzed with future Macro stormwater studies as those layouts and designs are further refined and Preliminary Development Plans are submitted for city review and approval.

-The purpose of this report is to provide the Macro and Micro Stormwater Drainage analysis to ensure that the proposed site development is compliant with City of Lee's Summit requirements.
-This section of the report will provide the Proposed Conditions analyses, representing the fully developed site hydrology for both Micro- and Macro-Study configurations.
+The purpose of this report is to provide the Macro Stormwater Drainage analysis to ensure that the proposed site development is compliant with City of Lee's Summit requirements.
+This section of the report will provide the Proposed Conditions analysis, representing the fully developed hydrology for the site.
 The results of this analysis will be compared to those of Existing Conditions in order to determine the hydrologic effects of the development upon the receiving stormwater conveyances and sub-watersheds.
-Compliance with the project ARR's will also be evaluated through comparison of the Actual-versus Allowable Release Rates at the five defined Points of Interest.
+Compliance with the project ARR's will also be evaluated through comparison of the Actual- versus Allowable Release Rates at the five defined Points of Interest.

 4.1.
-Micro Stormwater Model: Proposed Conditions Analysis
+Macro Stormwater Model: Proposed Conditions Analysis

-This section of the Stormwater Drainage Study for the Discovery Park Phase 1 commercial development is provided to evaluate the Micro-Study Proposed Conditions hydrology for the project.
-The micro conditions development totals 74.06-acres including 39.42-acres of commercial development (office buildings, hotels, restaurants, multifamily residential buildings, associated drives, parking, utilities) and mass grading of the Aria and Discovery Park Phase 2 sites totaling 34.64-acres.
+This section of the Stormwater Drainage Study for the Discovery Park Phase 1 commercial development is provided to evaluate the Macro-Study Proposed Conditions hydrology for the project.
+The proposed development totals 74.06-acres including 39.42-acres of commercial development (office buildings, hotels, restaurants, multifamily residential buildings, associated drives, parking, utilities) and mass grading of the Aria and Discovery Park Phase 2 sites totaling 34.64-acres.
 As previously discussed, the existing pond located at point A5 is being removed with the proposed development, however all other existing flow-attenuating structures and features will remain unchanged.

 Proposed Conditions Runoff Curve Numbers have been developed based upon the current Development Plan for this commercial project.
-Refer to Section 7 for Micro-Study Proposed Conditions weighted NRCS Runoff Curve Number (CN) and Time of Concentration (Tc) calculations.
+Refer to Section 7 for Macro-Study Proposed Conditions weighted NRCS Runoff Curve Number (CN) and Time of Concentration (T_c) calculations.

-The tributary areas, Runoff Curve Numbers (CN), and Times of Concentration ( $T_C$ ) for the corresponding subareas that are provided in Table 4.1-1 are used as input into the Proposed Conditions PondPack model to evaluate the Micro-stormwater hydrology.
+The tributary areas, Runoff Curve Numbers (CN), and Times of Concentration (T_c) for the corresponding subareas that are provided in Table 4.1-1 are used as input into the Proposed Conditions PondPack model to evaluate the stormwater hydrology.
 Subareas included in the Proposed Conditions for the Discovery Park property are utilized in the PondPack model to compute the stormwater runoff for the three design storms.
-The resultant peak discharge rate ( $Q_P$ ), peak time ( $T_P$ ), and runoff volume ( $V_R$ ) for the computed hydrographs of modeled subareas are included in Table 4.1-2(a).
+The resultant peak discharge rate (Q_P), peak time (T_P), and runoff volume (V_R) for the computed hydrographs of modeled subareas are included in Table 4.1-2(a).
 Areas that are unchanged from the Existing Conditions analysis are presented as grey print in the following tables.